moovfinancial/moov-api-public/README.md

 1. Create a subdirectory for the relavent domain under `specification/`, if one doesn't already exist (e.g. `specification/cards`)
 1. Define models in `models.{name}.tsp`
 1. Define routes in `routes.{name}.tsp`, and import the models file
-   * Operations should be defined as an interface, to be used in the top level `main.tsp`
-1. Create the subdirectory's `main.tsp` if needed, and import the routes file
+2. Create the subdirectory's `main.tsp` if needed, and import the routes file
-1. Make sure the subdirectory is imported in `specification/main.tsp`
+3. Make sure the subdirectory is imported in `specification/main.tsp`
    * If this step is missed, the compiler won't find anything in the new subdirectory

 The following sections describe each component in more detail.

 ### Namespacing

-All files in this project should use `namespace MoovAPI`.
+All files in this project should use a file-level `MoovAPI` namespace (e.g. `namespace MoovAPI;`).

 ### Main